Customizing the Boot Process

 $ mkdir -p root/usr/lib/dracut/modules.d/90my-module

-2. Register the dracut module in a configuration file:
+2. Register the dracut module in the configuration file:

 $ vi root/etc/dracut.conf.d/90-my-module.conf